syncfusion-content/asp.netmvc-docs/aspnetmvc/ListBox/Keyboard-interaction.md

 layout: post
 title: Keyboard-interaction
 description: keyboard interaction
-platform: aspnet
+platform: ejmvc
-control: Control Name undefined
+control: ListBox
 documentation: ug
 ---

 # Keyboard interaction

 You can use Keyboard shortcut keys as an alternative to the mouse on using ListBox widget.
-ListBox Widget allows you to perform all kind of actions by using keyboard shortcuts.
+ListBox Widget allows you to perform all kind of actions using keyboard shortcuts.

+_Table_ _4_: Keyboard shortcut keys

 <table>
 <tr>